hongtaoh/32vis/README.md

-# 32 years of IEEE Vis: Authors, Fields of Study and Citations
+# Thirty-two Years of IEEE VIS: Authors, Fields of Study and Citations

 This repository contains data files and codes (data processing & analysis) for the paper of Thirty-two years of IEEE VIS: Authors, Fields of Study and Citations.